wilsonmar/drones/DJI-Challenge-1.md

 # Decisions:

+Since time is of the essence, a strategy is needed which minimizes:

+  A. the risk of running into obstacles and

+  B. the likelihood of finding survivors with the minimum effort.

+STRATEGY 1: Flying vertically up and down would avoid obstacles better that across the field.

+STRATEGY 2: The drone has a high resolution camera, so we want to leverage that.
+Upon takeoff, the drone first flies high over the middle of the field to be at a high vantage point for taking a hi-res overview picture used to identify objects and prioritize waypoints.
+"Conventional" approaches (such as the CNN Google uses) are based on the 2-dimentional pictures.

+STRATEGY 3: The server issues a list of possible targets, sorted by highest likelihood, which the drone flies to in order.

+Pictures from the drone would go through the mobile phone which receives and forwards media from the drone to the server.

+STRATEGY 4: Images taken are saved on a server's database for comparison across time, and to use for the basis of additional learning.

+STRATEGY 5: There is a chance that the server is slow in coming back with a list.
+In case that happens, the drone then circles the perimeter of its mission field to take pictures at different angles which provide a better chance of detecting objects, hoping that the better granularity closer to objects may improve image recognition.

+STRATEGY 6: The pictures are used by the server to construct a 3D model of the terrain and obstacles.

+STRAGEGY 7: On its way, the drone takes pictures of what’s enroute, building a full catalog of the field.
+Each image is geo coded.

+STRATEGY 8: Before each flight, the drone's altimeter and other sensors are calibrated to ensure accuracy needed to better compare data across different days and drone units.

+Beyond the scope of this current set is operation of multiple drones at the same time.

 ### iPhone or Android?

 iPhone needs to be plugged into the car with a USB cable; Android can do Bluetooth.
 Code in support for Chromecast, but AirPlay is free - that’s handled by the iPhone OS.